Jérôme Le Banner: GLORY, WSOF and charity match of IGF Pro Wrestling for victim of Japan

 Le Banner defeated Roman Kleibl via TKO due to a broken arm in round two of their contest at Time Fight 3 in Tours, France on June 15, 2013.

 He was to face James Smith at Fight Night Saint Tropez in Saint-Tropez, France on August 4, 2013 but Smith was replaced by Vitali Akhramenko.
 Le Banner knocked Akhramenko out in round two for the W.K.N.
 Kickboxing Oriental World Super Heavyweight title.

 He was set to fight Sergei Kharitonov at Glory 10: Los Angeles – 2013 85kg Slam in Ontario, California, United States on September 28, 2013 but withdrew after suffering a neck injury.

 Le Banner knocked out Zinedine Hameur-Lain in round two at La 20ème Nuit des Champions in Marseille, France on November 23, 2013.

 The Sergei Kharitonov fight was rescheduled for Glory 13: Tokyo - Welterweight World Championship Tournament in Tokyo, Japan on December 21, 2013.
 Le Banner lost by unanimous decision.

 He beat Lucian Danilencu via second-round KO at Final Fight – Retour aux sources in Le Havre, France on May 30, 2014.

 He defeated Colin George at Fight Night Saint-Tropez II in Saint-Tropez, France on August 4, 2014.

 Le Banner returned at Mixed Martial Arts Grand Prix: The Last of Kings on June 4, 2022, to face Ivan Vičić in a MMA bout.
 He won the fight via a rear-naked choke submission in the first round.

 He made another journey to MMA, facing Adnan Alić on October 8, 2022 at MMA GP: Évolution, winning the bout in the first round after Adnan submitted to ground and pound.

+Le Banner returned to Kickboxing at KNUCKLE'S 16, on June 30, 2024.
+He faced Yuki Kaneeda, and won via KO in the second round.

+Le Banner made his K-1 return after a 14 year absence, at the K-1 World Grand Prix in Osaka, on October 5, 2024.
+He faced former K-1 Cruiserweight Champion K-JEE in a Qualifier for the K-1 World Grand Prix 2024 Final.
+He lost the bout via KO in the first round, getting dropped and stopped by a high kick from K-JEE.
+Le Banner announced his retirement from all competition at the press conference afterwards.